nostalgebraist/nostalgebraist-autoresponder/docs/overview.md

 This mechanism rarely kicks in these days, but does in the occasional edge case.

 Additionally, some individual API requests are cached -- although I've removed much of this over time, as the calls have become both less repetitive and more efficient.

+#### Varying the sleep time

+As mentioned above, the main loop waits for some number of seconds at the end of every loop iteration.
+This spreads out the tumblr API call budget across time, and also makes the bot feel less "spammy" by spreading out its posts even during periods of high user input volume.

+Originally, this "sleep time" was always 3 minutes.
+This became frustratingly long during busy times, but I worried I'd over-spend API calls if I used a lower value.

+##### Sleep time varies with the clock

+I can't predict in advance exactly when the bot will get a lot of input, but there are regular patterns.
+Empirically, the bot gets most of its engagement during the "peak hours" from 8 AM PST to midnight PST, and much less engagement in the "off hours" from midnight to 8 AM PST.
+(Conveniently, the "off hours" happen to match when I'm typically asleep, and thus unavailable to do content moderation.)

+After I noticed this, I added logic to use a shorter sleep time (1 minute) during peak hours, and a longer sleep time (5 minutes) during off hours.

+##### Sleep time anticipates the post limit

+Tumblr has a "post limit": users can post a maximum of 250 posts per 24 hours.
+If they hit the limit, they can't post until it resets, which happens at midnight EST.

+As the bot became more popular, it sometimes hit the post limit.
+(This also prevented _me_ from posting, since limit applies across all of a user's blogs.)

+To make this less likely, I added [logic](https://github.com/nostalgebraist/nostalgebraist-autoresponder/blob/docs-reference-commit/src/api_tumblr/post_limit.py) that tries to slow down the bot when its posting rate is not sustainable.

+I define several ["slowdown levels,"](https://github.com/nostalgebraist/nostalgebraist-autoresponder/blob/docs-reference-commit/src/api_tumblr/post_limit.py#L7-L15) which can be triggered by either of these conditions:

+- The number of posts left until the reset has gone below a specific value
+- The following ratio is above a specific value: _bot's empirical posting rate over the last 2 hours / (number of posts left until reset / time until reset)_

+When a slowdown level is reached, this increases the current sleep time by a multiplier > 1.
+It also decreases the number of posts the bot is allow to make per step of the main loop.
+(Ordinarily, the bot is allowed to make at most 5 posts per step.)

 #### Original posts: mood projection